 Software for SSD Routine Health Check-up

 For Samsung SSDs routine health check-ups, users have to rely on Samsung Magician Software.
-Magician Software lets users check New Firmware Updates, perform Secure Erase, Fix Minor Bugs, Check System temperature, Drive Details, Disk Test, S.M.A.R.T Diagnostic, and so on.
+Magician Software lets users check New Firmware Updates, perform Secure Erase, Fix Minor Bugs, Check System temperature, Drive Details, Disk Tests, S.M.A.R.T diagnostics, and so on.

 Download: Samsung Magician Software

-It’s a better choice to invest in Samsung 970 EVO Plus because it’s the best in terms of data read/write speed, TBW, and most of the things.
+It’s a better choice to invest in the Samsung 970 EVO Plus because it’s the best in terms of data read/write speed, TBW, and most the things.
 Considering the current market price Samsung 970 EVO Plus, 250GB & 500GB variants are available at a lower value compared to 970 EVO.
-Moreover, there is no such massive difference in price comparing to other variants too.
+Moreover, there is no such massive difference in price compared to other variants too.

 So, when you opt for the 970 EVO Plus, you will surely get a bit higher speed.
 But, the difference is not that much.
 So, you can also go for a lighter version (EVO 970) and be satisfied with the performance as well.
 But, if you ask me, I would definitely go with the SAMSUNG 970 EVO Plus.